 - Set your session bankroll.
 Decide what you can lose and not regret.

 - Confirm the wheel is European before you sit down.
+If it's American, find a different table or play online.

 - Decide your stake.
 Two percent of bankroll per bet is a sensible default.